anthonymakela/anthonymakela.github.io/_posts/2023-12-29-pontryagin-euler-chern.md

     </li>
 </ol>

-Using these we will get the following definition.
+Using these we'll get the following definition.

 <div class="definition">
 The $k$'th Pontryagin class $p_k(E)$ of a vector bundle $E \to M$ is defined to be